-Therefore, the periodic function matrix Pt=PtV and the constant matrix R=V-1RV can be also used to construct the Transition Matrix ΦAt,t0 for any non-singular constant matrix, i.e. Transition Matrix decomposition is not unique.
+Therefore, the periodic function matrix Pt=PtV and the constant matrix R=V-1RV can also be used to construct the transition matrix ΦAt,t0 for any non-singular constant matrix (i.e., the decomposition of the transition matrix is not unique).

 Similarity Transformation of A(t)

-Sometime we may consider to perform some change of the state variable.
-Suppose x is a solution to an LPTV system refer to Eq.
-(2.1), and consider the following change of state variable:
+We may consider changing the state variable.
+Suppose x is a solution to a LPTV system [see Eq.
+(2.1)] and consider the following change of state variable: